paulohscwb/polyhedra2/fractalarchimedean/README.md

  <hr>
 <h4>19.
 Menger's Cross - Jerusalem: Truncated cube v1</h4>
 <a href="vr/FractalTruncatedCube2.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/49A.png" class="foto" alt="Truncated Cube - Menger's cross Jerusalem"></a><img src="ar/49.png" class="qr">
- <br><br>Consider a fractal truncated cube.
+ <br><br>Consider a truncated cube.
 We can increase the edge sizes of the corner truncated cubes and decrease the edge sizes of the intermediate truncated cubes to reveal a cross.
 In this version, we have 8 homothetic truncated cubes with an aspect ratio of &#8534; and 12 homothetic truncated cubes with a proportion of &#8533;.
 <a href="ra5.html" class="raAR" title="Augmented reality" target="_blank"></a>
 <hr>
 <h4>20.
 Menger's Cross - Jerusalem: Truncated cube v2</h4>
 <a href="vr/FractalTruncatedCube3.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/50A.png" class="foto" alt="Truncated Cube - Menger's cross Jerusalem"></a><img src="ar/50.png" class="qr">
- <br><br>Consider a fractal truncated cube.
+ <br><br>Consider a truncated cube.
 We can increase the edge sizes of the corner truncated cubes and decrease the edge sizes of the intermediate truncated cubes to reveal a cross.
 In this version, we have 8 homothetic truncated cubes with an aspect ratio of &#8730;2 - 1 and 12 homothetic truncated cubes with a proportion of (&#8730;2 - 1)&#xb2;.
  <a href="ra5a.html" class="raAR" title="Augmented reality" target="_blank"></a>
  <p class="topop"><a href="#p1" class="topo">back to top</a></p>
 <hr>